yushironakamura/Okakichi_Assessment_for_Full-Stack_Backend_Developer/README.md

-# Dream-Team_Okakichi

-Assessment for Full-Stack/Backend Developer
+# Assessment for Full-Stack/Backend Developer

 **Introduction**</br>
 This document outlines a comprehensive assessment process for evaluating candidates applying for full-stack or backend developer positions.
 The assessment includes sections on personality, common sense, logical reasoning, troubleshooting, and coding skills.